leobeltra/cmssw/DataFormats/SoATemplate/README.md

 [View](#view) as soon as run-time check on the column sizes is performed.
 This nested class can be useful also in the perspective of being able to manage columns of different sizes in the same data structure.

+## Customized methods

+It is possible to generate methods inside the `element` and `const_element` nested structs using the `SOA_METHODS` and `SOA_CONST_METHODS` macros.
+More than one declaration of these macros are not allowed and all the customized methods can be implemented as macro argument.
+[An example is showed below.](#examples)

 ## ROOT serialization and de-serialization

 Layouts can be serialized and de-serialized with ROOT.
 In order to generate the ROOT dictionary, separate